 Acceptance: Change is sought, even through independent research on various treatment programs.

-Actively seeking change: The individual may begin to participate in support groups, speak with a professional or enter into treatment.
+Actively seeking change: The individual may begin to participate in support groups, speak with professionals or enter into treatment.

-Relapse: Returning to old behavior is very common.
+Relapse: Returning to unhealthy behavior is very common.
 If and when relapse occurs, it’s important to remain headstrong.
-This means the patient’s needs must be reassessed and the treatment program must be adjusted accordingly.
+This means patient needs must be reassessed and the treatment program should be adjusted accordingly.

-Millions of Americans battle addiction, but it doesn’t have to be this way.
+Millions of Americans battle addiction every day, but it doesn’t have to be this way.
 While a major step toward recovery is admitting a chemical dependency problem, the next is seeking professional help.